pmndrs/zustand/docs/guides/typescript.md

 And of course Zustand failed because it's impossible to implement `create` the way types promise (in the same way it's impossible to implement `createFoo`).
 In other words we don't have a type to express the actual `create` we have implemented.
 We can't type `get` as `() => T | undefined` because it would cause inconveince and it still won't be correct as `get` is indeed `() => T` eventually, just if called synchronously it would be `() => undefined`.
 What we need is some kind of TypeScript feature that allows us to type `get` as `(() => T) | WhenSync<() => undefined>`, which of course is extremly far-fetched.

 So we have two problems: lack of inference and unsoundness.
 Lack of inference can be solved if TypeScript can improves its inference for invariants.
-Unsoundness can be solved if TypeScript introduces something like `WhenSync`.
+And unsoundness can be solved if TypeScript introduces something like `WhenSync`.
 To work around lack of inference we manually annotate the state type.
 And we can't work around unsoundness, but it's not a big deal because it's not much, calling `get` synchronously anyway doesn't make sense.

 </details>